-CICAD is partnering with 23 universities (4 in the United States and 19 in Latin America) to conduct comparative studies on drugs, women and violence in the Americas.
-The research groups have already collected the data and presented preliminary results at an international conference in Colombia in August 2006.
-This initiative is part of a horizontal cooperation agreement between CICAD and Brazil's Anti-Drug Secretariat (SENAD).
+CICAD and Brazil's Anti-Drug Secretariat (SENAD) and Public Security Secretariat (SENASP) are partnering with 22 universities in 12 countries (19 in Latin America and 3 in the United Stsates) to conduct comparative studies on drugs, women and violence in the Americas.
+The research groups have already collected the data and presented preliminary findings at an international conference in Colombia in August 2006.
+CICAD is covering 52% of the costs and SENAD 49%.